 This area is served by many subway stations.

-- Dekalb Avenue B, D, N, Q, R, and W lines)
+• Dekalb Avenue B, D, N, Q, R, and W lines)

-- Atlantic Avenue (2, 3, 4, 5, B, D, N, Q, and R lines)
+• Atlantic Avenue (2, 3, 4, 5, B, D, N, Q, and R lines)

-- Jay Street—MetroTech A, C, F, N, R, and W lines)
+• Jay Street—MetroTech A, C, F, N, R, and W lines)

-- Nevins Street (2, 3, 4, and 5 lines)
+• Nevins Street (2, 3, 4, and 5 lines)

 Needless to say, you will not struggle to find a train that will get you where you want to go.

-Things to do in Downtown Brooklyn, New York
+What to do in Downtown Brooklyn

 Brooklyn is widely known for its history of artists and musicians.
 In 1906 BAM opened its doors right here in Downtown Brooklyn, New York and it’s actually known to be one of America’s oldest performing arts centers.
-They are famous for their cutting edge performances.
+They are famous for their cutting-edge performances.

 BAM is an amazing place for those who appreciate culture and art.
 They present a variety of art forms, such as music, dance, opera, film, and more.

+Since the programming here changes frequently and they host an array of events throughout the year, the best way to see what’s happening is by checking the calendar directly on BAM.
 If you purchase a BAM membership, you will be able to view special screenings or even sit in on rehearsals.

 While you’re in the area, check out our guide for things to do in Fort Greene!

-Brooklyn Tabernacle Choir
+See a Brooklyn Tabernacle Choir Performance

 Based on their outstanding accolades, one would’ve never guessed that the Brooklyn Tabernacle Choir actually began with only nine singers in the mid-1970s.